thelokidev/worldsportsacademy_site/MEMBERSHIP_WEBHOOK_DEBUG.md

 **Verify in Stripe**:
 - Check that the price ID in Stripe matches the database
 - Run migration if needed: `supabase/migrations/20250117000000_update_stripe_product_ids.sql`
+- Or run `scripts/update-membership-stripe-ids.sql` in Supabase SQL Editor to force-update the latest IDs provided by the client.

 ### Webhook Returns 500 Error